Close Menu

 5. Fetch Toys

-• Shih-Tzus aren’t long-distance runners, so keep sessions short and fun.
+• Shih-Tzus are not built for long-distance running, so keep playtime brief and fun.

 Must-Have Accessories for Shih-Tzus